 The source of Dr. Crawford’s education is unknown at this time.
 Dr. Crawford was practicing medicine in Courtright (Lambton County) in 1896.

-Dr. Crawford was known to be practicing in Bothwell, (Kent County), Ontario according to the 1901 Canadian Census.
+Dr. Crawford was known to be practicing in Bothwell according to the 1901 Canadian Census.
 By 1906 the family was living in Strathcona, Alberta.
 In 1911 Dr. and Mrs. Crawford were living in Medicine Hat, Alberta.
 By 1916, the family had re-located to the Village of Craigmyle, Alberta, where Dr. Crawford continued to practice medicine.

-Dr. Crawford died in 1931.
+Dr. Crawford died on the 7th of December, 1931 in Hanna, Alberta.
 He was buried in the Craigmyle Cemetery.
-His wife Jean died in 1949.
+His wife Jean died on the 2nd of April, 1949 in Vancouver.

 **His son Petty Officer Gordon Ralph Crawford was killed during WWII when his ship the H.M.C.S.
 Ottawa was torpedoed and sank on the 13th of September, 1942.